 - 1. Students who agree to make available a digital copy of the Honors Thesis through the James White Library Catalogue must fill out and sign the "Andrews University Digital Dissertations and Theses Submission Agreement" at the Honors Office.
 The Honors Program will keep the signed agreement.
 However, if you wish to withhold digital circulation temporarily or even permanently based on publication plans, simply notify the Honors Office. - 2.
-Students will submit one advisor-signed hardcopy of the Honors Thesis to the Honors Office.
-At the same time, a digital copy of the thesis in PDF format will be emailed to the Honors Office at honors@andrews.edu.
-The digital copy must be in PDF format and must be saved as one file only. - 3.
-The Honors Office will then submit the hardcopy and PDF versions of the Honors Thesis to the James White Library for archiving. - 4.
+The signed final thesis paper must be submitted as a PDF to honors@andrews.edu.
+The digital copy must be in PDF format as one file only. - 3.
+The Honors Office will then submit the Honors Thesis to the James White Library for archiving on your behalf. - 4.
 The James White Library will catalogue the Honors Thesis and make the PDF available on the library website.

 J. N. Andrews Honors Program Andrews University

 Honors Thesis

 Title goes here

-Your Name here Date submitted goes here
+Your Name here

+Date submitted goes here

 Advisor: (name goes here)

 Primary Advisor Signature:

 Department: